What We Know About The Tourist Deaths In The Dominican Republic

 Are the Dominican Republic deaths connected?

-While millions flock to the island for vacation each year, the similarities between these incidents — unexpected heart attacks, some with pulmonary edema and respiratory failure — have given some individuals reason to believe that the deaths are connected.
+While millions flock to the island for vacation each year, the similarities between these incidents — unexpected heart attacks, some with pulmonary edema and respiratory failure — have given some reason to believe that the deaths are connected.
+But we're not sure yet.
 The FBI is reportedly investigating the deaths of Schaup-Werner, Holmes, and Day, who all died within a five-day period in May at the Bahia Principe resort in La Romana.

 The agency said further toxicology results on the three deceased tourists could take up to 30 days.
 “We ask everyone to be patient while these investigations run their course," a statement from the U.S. embassy in the Dominican Republic said.